mr-poston-cs/apcsp-b/curriculum/2/index.md

 ### Advice

 - Try out any of the programs from class via the source code above
+- To see the manual pages for C functions, visit [manual.cs50.io](https://manual.cs50.io/)
 - If you see any errors when compiling your code with `make`, focus first on fixing the **very first** error you see, scrolling up as needed.
 If unsure what it means, try asking `help50` for help.
 For instance, if trying to compile `readability`, and
 ```
 make readability